keegandonley/File-Structure-Simulator/README.txt

 -   My test of this in main() should be true then false when using long.json, and should be true then true when using short.json

+    This function and hasSubstructure both do not take into account that fact that files can be in different orders - All children must be in the same order in both structures for them to return true.
+It was unclear whether this is the proper behavior or not, but it is one caveat to keep in mind.

 NOTES
 *   In some cases I was unsure as to the exact workings of a function and how the results should be formatted.
 In those situations, I attempted to follow the behavior of a real